DesktopECHO/ika/GFXSTREAM-VULKAN.md

 let flags = RutabagaGrallocBackendFlags::new().disable_vulkano();
 ```

-The assumption — *"Linux has gbm, so it doesn't need Vulkano"* —
+The assumption—*"Linux has gbm, so it doesn't need Vulkano"*—
 breaks on Apple Silicon. minigbm has no asahi driver.
 Re-enabling it wasn't fighting a correctness decision; it was restoring
 the fallback Windows already relies on, for the platform where the default
 no longer holds.

 The fix is two parts, both in the crosvm build:

 - Add the `vulkano` cargo feature (its `0.33.0` dep tree was already in `Cargo.lock`).
 - **`PATCH.crosvm-enable-vulkano-gralloc.patch`** — remove the `.disable_vulkano()`
   call so the backend actually initializes.